A look at British Columbia's 12 wildfires of note

 Twelve of the 400 or so blazes burning in British Columbia are described by the province's wildfire service as "wildfires of note," meaning they are highly visible or pose a threat to public safety.

-A look at the 12 fires, with information provided by the BC Wildfire Service as of Tuesday at noon, Pacific time:
+Here is a look at the 12 fires, with information provided by the BC Wildfire Service as of Friday at 1 p.m., Pacific time:

 Name: Bush Creek East wildfire